Alluxio/alluxio/docs/en/Running-Alluxio-on-GCE.md

 In the configuration file `deploy/vagrant/conf/gce.yml`, set the project id, service account, location to JSON key and ssh username you've just created.

-For Google Compute Engine, use Hadoop2 as the underfs, as GCS is not yet supported.
+GCE currently defaults to using Hadoop2 as the underfs, as GCS is not yet supported with Alluxio.

 Now you can launch the Alluxio cluster by running the script under `deploy/vagrant`: